Canadian medical schools that accept US students are extremely limited and becoming more restrictive each year.

 Each Canadian medical school has its own way of calculating GPA.
 Usually, this is just a matter of matching a letter grade or percentage system to a 4.0, 4.33, or another similar scale.

-The majority of Quebec medical schools are focused on the development of medicine and health sciences in Quebec in particular.
-They put most of their efforts and finances towards supporting local medical institutions and professionals.
-This means that these schools will do everything in their power to promote Quebec applicants, rather than out-of-province and international students.
+Most Quebec medical schools are focused on the development of medicine and health sciences in Quebec in particular.
+They put most of their efforts and finances towards supporting local medical institutions and professionals, increasing the difficulty of getting accepted for international students.

 How to Obtain a Study Permit